Mamoon794/employee-handbook/README.md

 On the Paywall Page:

-- Clicking **Subscribe** initiates a **Stripe Checkout session**.
+- Clicking Subscribe starts the payment process.
-- After successful payment, **Stripe triggers a webhook**, which updates the employer’s subscription status in **Firebase**.
+- After payment is completed, the system updates the employer’s account to reflect the new subscription.
-- Once Firebase reflects the updated status, the employer gains full access to premium features via the Dashboard.
+- Once that’s done, they’ll have full access to all premium features on their Dashboard.

 The demo is as follows: